Get Your Free Report

 Victimology

-Most Targeted Countries by Qilin according to the SOCRadar data
+Top 10 Most Targeted Countries by Qilin

-Most Targeted Countries by Qilin according to the SOCRadar data
+Top 10 Most Targeted Countries by Qilin

 One of the Biggest Threats to the Healthcare Industry

-In a recent incident, UK healthcare providers fell victim to Qilin, resulting in catastrophic following events.
+In a recorded incident, UK healthcare providers fell victim to Qilin, resulting in catastrophic following events.
 According to Ciaran Martin, the former chief executive of the National Cyber Security Centre, a Russian cyber hacking group is responsible for a ransomware attack that severely disrupted operations at three London hospitals.
 The attack targeted pathology services firm Synnovis, leading to a significant reduction in hospital capacity.
 Hospitals declared a critical incident, resulting in canceled operations, tests, and blood transfusions.

 The group behind the attack was Qilin.
 The attack impacted various hospitals, including King’s College Hospital, Guy’s and St Thomas’, Royal Brompton, Evelina London Children’s Hospital, and primary care services in the capital.
 Thus, it should be noted that Qilin’s DLS website has not been accessible for a long time and there is no statement from the group.